Healthimplantation, pregnancy

 Implantation: Timeline, Symptoms, and What to Expect

 Implantation: Timeline, Symptoms, and What to Expect The two-week wait.
 If you're trying to conceive, you know this period all too well—those nail-biting days between ovulation and when you can finally take a pregnancy test.
 During this time, something remarkable may be happening inside your body: implantation.
 Quick answer: Implantation typically occurs 6-12 days after ovulation (DPO), with most implantation happening between days 8-10.
 This is when the fertilized egg (now a blastocyst) attaches to your uterine wall, marking the true beginning of pregnancy.
-During my own two-week wait on the cycle I conceived, I noticed very faint pink spotting at 9 DPO that lasted less than a day -- nothing like my usual pre-period spotting which was always brown and started at 12 DPO.
-I also had mild, pulling cramps low in my abdomen at 8 DPO that felt distinctly different from my normal PMS cramping.
-I tested at...
+Consider a representative case: faint pink spotting at 9 DPO that lasts less than a day -- different from typical pre-period spotting, which tends to be brown and start around 12 DPO.
+Mild, pulling cramps low in the abdomen at 8 DPO can feel distinctly different from typical PMS cramping.
+Testing at 11 DPO with an early detection test might show a faint positive that darkens...